 - Government Entity: The government entity responsible for maintaining the roads may be found negligent for a road defect.
 These include poorly designed intersections, malfunctioning traffic signals, potholes, road signage obscured by foliage, poor lighting, and more.

-When a cyclist is injured in a bike accident, he or she will need to file a third-party claim with the at-fault driver’s insurance company.
-However, a bicycle accident case can take months or even years to resolve.
+When a cyclist is injured in a bike accident, he or she must file a third-party claim with the at-fault driver’s insurance company.
+However, resolving a bicycle accident case can take months or even years.
 This can put the injured cyclist and their family in an emotional and financial predicament.
 This is especially true if they have high medical bills, lost wages, bicycle property damage, and pain and suffering.
 Seeking the assistance of an experienced injury attorney can prove invaluable in these cases.
-Since most injury lawyers offer free consultations, they can advise an injured cyclist of their legal rights.
+Since most injury lawyers offer free consultations, they can advise injured cyclists of their legal rights.
 This is critical for any cyclist to do before reaching out to the insurer directly.
-For information on what to look for in a reputable lawyer, watch the video below.Does Insurance Pay for a Hit and Run Bicycle Accident?
+Watch the video below for information on what to look for in a reputable lawyer.

 Our child was hit by a car while riding their bicycle.
 What options do we have for recovery?

 Minors are not held to the same duty of care as adults.
 This is due to their lack of experience and young age.
-Drivers are expected to exercise additional caution when they are traveling in areas where children tend to be present, such as school zones.
+Drivers are expected to exercise additional caution when traveling in areas where children are present, such as school zones.
 When a motorist fails to do so, they may be held liable for any injuries or damages caused to a child.
 Since the statute of limitations varies for personal injury cases involving minors, it is best to retain an attorney.
 A lawyer can file personal injury claims that meet applicable deadlines and rules.

 What evidence should I collect and preserve for my bicycle accident claim?

-Liability for a bicycle accident case is often disputed by negligent drivers and their insurance companies.
+Negligent drivers and their insurance companies often dispute liability for a bicycle accident case.
 To help prove your claim, you should keep your damaged bicycle and helmet.
 Having such items in your possession is vital, mainly when your case involves a traumatic brain injury or head injury.
 A personal injury lawyer can hire an accident reconstruction expert for your claim.
 The expert can examine the bicycle and helmet for the speed of impact involved in the crash.
-If you no longer have the bike and helmet in your possession, your case may also be proven by photographs you may have taken of those items.
+If you no longer have the bike and helmet, your case may also be proven by photographs you may have taken of those items.

 Do I need an Atwater bicycle accident attorney?

-I’m Ed Smith, an Atwater bicycle accident lawyer.
 Bicycles offer little to no protection from the dangers of the road.
-This leaves cyclists in a vulnerable position for serious injury or death if a bike accident occurs.
-If you or someone you love has been injured or killed in a bicycle accident caused by the actions of a negligent driver or entity, call me at (209) 227-1931 or toll-free at (800) 404-5400 to receive my free, friendly case advice.
+This leaves cyclists vulnerable to serious injury or death if a bike accident occurs.
+If you or someone you love has been injured or killed in a bicycle accident caused by the actions of a negligent driver or entity, call me at (209) 227-1931 or toll-free at (800) 404-5400 to receive my free friendly case advice.